Electing the Executive Branch: GreedyPAV

 \begin{example} Consider again the election described in Example~\ref{example:toy}, consisting of $k$ sets of alternatives: $A_1 = \{a, b\}$, $A_2 = \{c, d\}$, and $A_3 = \{e, f, g\}$; $3$ voters: $v_1 = \{a, c, e\}$, $v_2 = \{a, c, f\}$, and $v_3 = \{a, d, f\}$.

-In the first iteration of SPAV, we will select alternative $a$ to populate the first office; then we reweight all votes to be $1/2$ (as all voters approve $a$).
-In the next iteration we will select either $c$ or $f$ (as both has total weight of $1$); say that our tie-breaking selects $c$.\footnote{We do not discuss tie breaking as it technically clutters the presentation; say that we do it arbitrarily following some predefined order over all alternatives.} Then, we reweight $v_1$ and $v_2$ to be both $1/3$.
+In the first iteration of GreedyPAV, we will select alternative $a$ to populate the first office; then we reweight all votes to be $1/2$ (as all voters approve $a$).
+In the next iteration we will select either $c$ or $f$ (as both has total weight of $1$); say that our tie-breaking selects $c$.\footnote{we omit discussion on tie breaking as it technically clutters the presentation; say that we do it arbitarily following some predefined order over all alternatives.} Then, we reweight $v_1$ and $v_2$ to be both $1/3$.
 In the third and last iteration, alternative $e$ has $1/3$ weight, while alternative $f$ has $1/3 + 1/2$ so we select $f$.
-Thus, SPAV assigns $a$ to the first office, $c$ to the second office, and $f$ to the third office. \end{example}
+Thus, GreedyPAV assigns $a$ to the first office, $c$ to the second office, and $f$ to the third office. \end{example}